 - Improved Comfort via Sedation Techniques

-Dental implants are tiny titanium posts made of titanium, a material that has a special quality: its ability to fuse with bone.
-Once a dental implant has been surgically placed into your jawbone, a recovery period of four to six months is necessary for this fusion (a process known as “osseointegration”) to take place.
+Dental implants are made of titanium, a material that has a special quality: its ability to fuse with bone.
+Once a dental implant has been surgically placed into your jawbone by one of our trusted specialists, a recovery period of four to six months is necessary for this fusion (known as “osseointegration”) to take place.
 After osseointegration is complete, your dental implants are just another part of your body -- and they provide unsurpassed stability as a result.

 Missing One Tooth

 For a single missing tooth, an implant-supported crown fills the space and does not require the alteration of the teeth that surround the gap.
 A dental crown retained by a dental implant looks, feels, and functions just like your natural tooth.

 For multiple missing teeth, an implant-supported bridge or partial denture can fill in the gap.
 This restoration may be fixed or removable, depending on your needs and personal preference.
 Dental implants are especially beneficial in the case of multiple missing teeth, as they stabilize the jawbone which would otherwise be at a high risk of rapid degeneration.

 For an entire arch of missing teeth, a few strategically placed dental implants provide crucial stability for a complete denture.
 Sometimes, the implants can be restored with a full denture on the very same day as the placement.
 Whether fixed or removable, an implant denture solution keeps the jawbone healthier for longer and supports a well-balanced, nutritious diet.